atomgptlab/benchqc/README.md

 - This package uses [Qiskit](https://qiskit.org/), an open-source SDK for working with quantum computers.

+Note: This project was originally developed under the github.com/usnistgov organization.
+New updates and developments will be carried out here.

 ## Contact

 For more information, please contact [Nia Pollard](mailto:nia.rodney-pollard@nist.gov).